anaraquelou/ds-em-producao/README.md

 | How much money company need to loan | Company expansions | What will be the sales day by day in each store for next six weeks? |

 ## 2. Business Assumptions
-- XXXX
+- Stores with no competition distance information does not have nearby competitors, so we will consider a distance to high to be relevant.
+- Some stores have a nearby competitor but do not have competition_since_month/year information.
+Since we consider the date when a new competitor is installed very important to this problem, we will consider this date the dale as sales date.
+- Same consideration above for columns promo2_since_week/year.
+- It was not been considered days with sales equal to 0 or store closed.
+- We considered that customers it is a variable unavailable in the moment of prediction, so it was removed from dataset.

 ## 3. Solution Strategy
 ### 3.1.
 Final Product
 - Report in a csv file with sales day by day for each store of the company.
-- A application that could be accessed by any store manager at any time and returns intantaneously the sales prediction for the store desired.
+- Telegram bot accessed by API

 ### 3.2.
 Tools
 - Python
 - Jupyter Notebook
 - Render
 - Telegram
+- Git
+- API Flask

 ### 3.3.
 Process
 The solution process is based in CRISP-DM methodology, which stands for Cross Industry Process - Data Mining.
 It was developed by a consortium of over 200 interested organizations and it is flexible to suit many analytical methods such as Data Science.Launched in 1999 it is until today by far the most widely-used analytics process standard.
 It is originally composed by six phases, but the version used here in this project it is extended to ten.

 <img src="img/CRISP-DS.png" style="zoom:100%;" />

-Step 01: Data description
+- Step 01: Data description: renaming columns, changing data types, fillout NA, descriptive statistics.
-Step 02: Feature engineering
+- Step 02: Feature engineering
-Step 03: Variable filtering
+- Step 03: Variable filtering
-Step 04: Exploratory data analysis
+- Step 04: Exploratory data analysis
-Step 05: Data preparation
+- Step 05: Data preparation
-Step 06: Feature selection
+- Step 06: Feature selection
-Step 07: Machine learning modelling
+- Step 07: Machine learning modelling
-Step 08: Hyperparameter fine tunning
+- Step 08: Hyperparameter fine tunning
-Step 09: Error evaluation and interpretation
+- Step 09: Error evaluation and interpretation
-Step 10: Deploy model to production
+- Step 10: Deploy model to production

 # 4. Data Collect